 5. Travel coffee mug

 Every coffee drinker (or tea/hot chocolate drinker) should have a travel coffee mug, for travelling and when they’re at home.
-These coffee cups avoid the need for takeaway coffee cups, most of which aren’t recyclable and end up in landfill.
-A KeepCup makes a great gift for anyone.
+They avoid the need for takeaway coffee cups, most of which aren’t recyclable and end up in landfill.

 6. Packing cubes